Serial Transmission vs Parallel Transmission: Detailed Comparison

 The data between two computers is exchanged in either of the two transmission modes – serial or parallel.
 Although most of us use computers, laptops, and several network devices,we are largely unaware of these data transmission types.

 These data transmission methods are similar and dissimilar in many ways.
+Comparing parallel and serial transmission: Parallel transmission uses multiple links to send data bits simultaneously, whereas serial transmission uses a single communication link to transfer data sequentially from one end to the other.
 This post introduces you to these types and also compares them to help you understand their differences.

 Parallal data transmission Vs. Serial Data Transmission